jadecobra/python_tdd_exercises/source/functions/functions_w_input.rst

   .. code-block:: shell

     positional_arguments('first', 'last')

     def positional_arguments(first_input, last_input)
     ├── first_input = 'first'
     ├── last_input  = 'last'
     └── return first_input, last_input
         return 'first'    , 'last'

 * The problem with giving arguments this way is that they always have to be in the order in the :ref:`function definition<how to make a function that takes input>` or I get something different.
+The advantage with giving arguments this way is I do not need to know the names of the arguments.
 I add an :ref:`assertion<what is an assertion?>` to show this

   .. code-block:: python
     :lineno-start: 61